Z-ajamy/CS_and_SE_BOOKS_exercises/README.md

 - [x] Write the press release
 - [ ] Update the website
 - [ ] Contact the media
-That is so funny! :joy:
+That is so funny! :cry: